reedwan/little-giving-journal/content/posts/2022-10-02/index.md

 ![Bread distributed on the streets of Kabul](d.jpg)

+You can contribute to this project by selecting Mothers of Afghanistan as one of the charities you donate to through Little Giving.

 Mothers of Afghanistan also operate a number of other projects in Afghanistan including building wells, distributing clothes, providing food packs, distributing cooked food (including aqiqah), and sponsoring orphans.
 They can be contacted at [mothersofafghanistan@hotmail.com](mailto:mothersofafghanistan@hotmail.com).

-Little Giving help people give a few pence in sadaqah every day.
+Little Giving is a free service to help you give a few pence in sadaqah every day.
 We hand-pick causes that we would donate to ourselves and then work with those charities to facilitate small daily donations from our users.

 ---